 The charity plans to continue the activities outlined above in the forthcoming year.
-We now begin to shift our focus primarily towards raising funding support for the running costs of the hospice but with an ambition to further develop physical assets as opportunities arise to enhance the delivery of the Palliative Care services.
+Our focus is now primarily on raising funding support for the running costs of the hospice but with an ambition to further develop physical assets as opportunities arise to enhance the delivery of the Palliative Care services both at the hospice and as a hub for care at home and in the community.

-We are now looking to promote the financial support of the Hospice through legacies and in memoriam donations as well as continuing the more traditional fundraising activities.
+We are now looking to promote the financial support of the Hospice through legacies and in memoriam donations and to work with businesses and other organisations in the local community, as well as continuing the more traditional fundraising activities.